 Applying for SSDI vs. Long-Term Disability in Pennsylvania

 When you apply for SSDI, you file your application with the Social Security Administration.
 This is a government agency, and that means it often works quite slowly.
 It is always best to have an experienced Pennsylvania SSDI lawyer review your application before you submit it, as there may be specific language or evidence that you wouldn’t know to include.

 Applying for long-term disability is done through the insurance company.
 Again, a lawyer might be able to help you submit your claim to ensure that you provide as much information as you can.

 Generally, if these applications are denied, you can appeal them through the agency first.
 A denial often means that the insurance company or SSA doesn’t have enough information to verify your disability, not that you aren’t in fact disabled.
 You can appeal SSDI denials for reconsideration, and you can use the insurance company’s internal appeals process for long-term disability insurance denials.
 Ultimately, if things do not go your way, you should speak with a Philadelphia attorney for disability denials right away.

 Call Our Pennsylvania Disability Lawyers for Help Today

-If you are considering applying for disability benefits, the Bucks County disability lawyers at Young, Marr, Mallis & Deane may be able to help.
+If you are considering applying for disability benefits, the Bucks County disability lawyers at Young, Marr, Mallis & Associates may be able to help.
 For a free case review, call our law offices at (215) 515-2954.